 Behavioural such as your activities, actions and behaviours.

-Biographical such as your academic background and course(s) of study

 Contact information which can be used to address, send or otherwise communicate a message to you.

 Geo-location information which contains or reveals the location of your electronic devices.

-Health & Safety information such as details of your travel into the UK and/or details of your vaccination status, as well as next-of-kin details to contact in case of an emergency.
+Health & Safety information next-of-kin details to contact in case of an emergency.

 Identification information contained in a formal identification document such as your passport*.